codemicro/pyourls3/README.md

 ## Contibuting
 This is an open source project, so feel free to make some changes or fix something, and submit a pull request.
-See the contributing page in the docs: https://www.tdpain.net/projects/pyourls3/contributing.html
+See the contributing page in the docs at https://www.tdpain.net/projects/pyourls3/contributing.html.